ankit-kumarz/Digital-Signage-Management-System_Agumentik/README.md

 ## 📋 Project Overview

-This project was developed by **Ankit Kumar** as part of a technical assessment for **Argumentik Group of Companies** during their campus recruitment drive.
+This project was developed by **Ankit Kumar** as part of a technical assessment for **Agumentik Group of Companies** during their campus recruitment drive.
 The system provides a complete solution for managing digital signage content, including image and video displays, screen grouping, and real-time synchronization.

 ## 🚀 Demo